thzandvl/xbox-shipping/ABAPSDKSetup.md

 <img src="images/ABAPSDK/RFCDest2.png">

 You can do a connection test.
 This will result in a pop-up request a user-id and password to logon (or a `401 - Unauthorized error`), since the `SAS Policy` required by the Azure Service Bus is missing.
-We need to enter this in the ABAP SDK customising tables.
+We need to enter this in the ABAP SDK customizing tables.

 ### ABAP SDK Setup
 Use transaction `SM30 - Table Maintenance` to create entries in the following ABAP SDK tables.